labrit/map/README.md

 * `int map_insert(map_t *map, char *key, char *value)`
  * Inserts the key/value pair into the specified map.
 This function is non-destructive.
-If it encounters that the same key/value pair already exists it return.
+If it encounters that the same key already exists it returns without doing anything.

 * `int map_reassign(map_t *map, char *key, char *value)`
  * Like map_insert, it will insert the key/value pair into the map if it doesn't already exist.
-If it encounters that a key/value already exists, the current value will be replaced with the value passed to the function.
+If it encounters that a key already exists, the current value will be replaced with the value passed to the function.

 * `int map_exists(map_t *map, char *key)`